-We have agreed that we will not (i) sell or offer to sell any shares of common stock, options, warrants or other rights to acquire shares of common stock or any securities exchangeable or exercisable for or convertible into shares of common stock, or to acquire other securities or rights ultimately exchangeable or exercisable for, or convertible into, shares of common stock, or collectively, the Related Securities, (ii) effect any short sale, or establish or increase any put equivalent position or liquidate or decrease any call equivalent position of any shares of common stock or Related Securities, (iii) pledge, hypothecate or grant any security interest in any shares of common stock or Related Securities, (iv) in any other way transfer or dispose of any shares of common stock or Related Securities, (v) enter into any swap, hedge or similar arrangement or agreement that transfers, in whole or in part, the economic risk of ownership of any shares of common stock or Related Securities, (vi) announce the offering of any shares of common stock or Related Securities, (vi) announce the offering of any shares of common stock or Related Securities, (vii) submit or file any registration statement under the Securities Act in respect of any shares of common stock or Related Securities, (viii) effect a reverse stock split, recapitalization, share consolidation, reclassification or similar transaction affecting the outstanding shares of common stock, or (ix) publicly announce the intention to do any of the foregoing, in each case without the prior written consent of J.P.
+We have agreed that we will not (i) sell or offer to sell any shares of common stock, options, warrants or other rights to acquire shares of common stock or any securities exchangeable or exercisable for or convertible into shares of common stock, or to acquire other securities or rights ultimately exchangeable or exercisable for, or convertible into, shares of common stock, or collectively, the Related Securities, (ii) effect any short sale, or establish or increase any put equivalent position or liquidate or decrease any call equivalent position of any shares of common stock or Related Securities, (iii) pledge, hypothecate or grant any security interest in any shares of common stock or Related Securities, (iv) in any other way transfer or dispose of any shares of common stock or Related Securities, (v) enter into any swap, hedge or similar arrangement or agreement that transfers, in whole or in part, the economic risk of ownership of any shares of common stock or Related Securities, (vii) announce the offering of any shares of common stock or Related Securities, (vii) submit or file any registration statement under the Securities Act in respect of any shares of common stock or Related Securities, (viii) effect a reverse stock split, recapitalization, share consolidation, reclassification or similar transaction affecting the outstanding shares of common stock, or (ix) publicly announce the intention to do any of the foregoing, in each case without the prior written consent of J.P.
 Morgan Securities LLC, Jefferies LLC and Evercore Group L.L.C. for a period of 90 days after the date of this prospectus.